vinicunca/akar/docs/content/docs/2.pohon/4.typography/callout.md

 props:
   icon: i-lucide:square-play
   color: neutral
-  to: '/docs/getting-started/installation/nuxt'
+  to: '/docs/pohon/getting-started/installation/nuxt'
-  class: 'w-full my-0'
+  class: 'w-full akar:my-0'
 hide:
   - class
 slots:
   default: This is a `callout` with full **markdown** support.
 ---

-Learn how to install `@nuxt/ui` in your project.
+Learn how to install `pohon-ui` in your project.
 ::

 ## Shortcuts